-3.10 Waste Water (Stormwater Drainage)
+3.10 Stormwater

-3.10.1 Introduction to Waste Water (Stormwater Drainage)
+3.10.1 Stormwater

 The major stormwater system of the Municipality's service area consists of all-natural waterways, including springs, streams, rivers, wetlands and dams.
 It includes detention and retention dams and other devices constructed to control stormwater.
 Roadways and their associated drainage structures are part of the major storm water system if they result in a significant deflection of stormwater from its natural overland flow path.